trueos/trueos-docs/trueos-handbook/helpsupport.rst

 shell scripts.
 There may be cases where other languages or libraries are needed, but those will be evaluated on a case-by-case basis.

-.. index:: contributing, development, source code
+.. index:: get the source code
 .. _Getting the Source Code:

 Getting the Source Code